minprog/programmeren-1/problems/cs50/greedy/index.md

 > <svg class="bi" width="24" height="24" fill="currentColor" size="24x24" style="svertical-align:-0.255em; float:left; margin-right:0.75rem;"><use xlink:href="/icons/bootstrap-icons.svg#exclamation-triangle"></use></svg>
 >
 > Warning!
-This phase should be done individually.
+This phase should be done **individually**.
 Keep in mind that you do not share C code with other students or tell each other what kinds of C code to use.
 Do ask for help from the course's staff!
 {:.bg-warning}

 To get started implementing this algorithm, create a file called `greedy.c` and insert a standard `main` function.
 Within that `main` function, insert the following two lines, which create the variables that are needed for the algorithm: